ronakmangroliya/ronakmangroliya/README.md

 ## <img src="https://user-images.githubusercontent.com/11982391/223627589-fb9959db-7bb5-4173-b15b-b23e445687e8.gif" width="50"> About Me

-- Passionate self-taught developer
-- Post-graduate student at Humber College
+- Recent graduate from Humber College with a passion for software development.
+- Self-taught developer with a strong foundation in multiple programming languages and technologies.
-- Currently seeking internship or job opportunities
+- Actively seeking internship or job opportunities to apply and enhance my skills in real-world projects.
+- Dedicated to continuous learning and staying updated with the latest trends and advancements in the tech industry.

 <br>